ritwikchakraborty123/linkdin_scrapper/README.md

 # linkdin_scrapper
-It will scrap an Linkdin profile link to get some useful things it is in developing phase so there are some errors it going to use python automation tools like
+It will scrap an Linkdin profile link to get some useful things. it is in developing phase so there are some errors. it going to use python automation tools like :
  * selenium for automation
  * beautiful soup
  To run this :